 Determine Quantifiable Goals

-By creating transparent goals, you increase the accountability of each member of your team.
-It's best to start with external metrics instead of something vague such as fixing more bugs.
+When you create transparent goals, you increase individual accountability within the team.
+For best results, start with external metrics instead of vague goals, such as “fixing more bugs”.

 3